Criminal Justice MS

 - Police chief

-- Sheriff or Commanding Officer of law enforcement agency
+- Sheriff or commanding officers of law enforcement agency

-- Superintendent or Commanding Officer of corrections agency
+- Superintendent or commanding officers of corrections agency

-- FBI, ATF, and other federal law enforcement agent
+- FBI, ATF, and other federal law enforcement agents

 - Researcher in criminal justice